analyst-shubham/HR-Attendance-Leave-Analytics-Dashboard-PowerBI/README.md

 # HR-Attendance-Leave-Analytics-Dashboard-PowerBI

-A Power BI dashboard for analyzing employee attendance, leave patterns, and work-from-home trends across multiple months.
+A Power BI dashboard for analyzing employee attendance, leave patterns, and work-from-home trends across multiple months for 80+ employees of a company.

 ## Dashboard Preview
 ![Dashboard Preview](dashboard_preview.jpg)